QEEG Pilot Study Results

 Comment on Study:

 There are a number of important facts that need to be considered when reviewing the data.
 The subject EEG data was processed through one of the most reputable database available.
 Dr. Thatcher has been published in the most prestigious peer review journals in neurology.
 Subject EEG is being compared to normative data and only deviation from the norm is considered.
 Neurological functioning as measured by EEG is approaching normal.
-The intervening variable (treatment) is The Magic Mirrorrelaxation solo harp music.
+The intervening variable (treatment) is The Magic Mirror solo harp music written and recorded by Amy Camie.
 By using a normative database the results are indicating a significant change in critical EEG functions.
 Subjective reports from the subject’s daily log indicated a daily positive effect of the music.
 This is subjective whereas the EEG data is not.